 This might just be the ultimate best DIYer tool starter kit on the market right now.
 For less than $180 you get three core Skil cordless tools, an LED flashlight, two batteries, and a charger.
 The three primary tools include a 1/2-inch drill, 1/4-inch impact driver, and reciprocating saw with a 1-inch stroke.
 Whether your day has you installing shelves, loosening tough bolts, or even demoing a wall, this kit should get you there.
 With the two included batteries, you should have almost unlimited run-time depending on the task at hand.

 Back when this saw was branded Hitachi, it consistently topped our recommendation list.
 Now the company rebranded as Metabo HPT.
 As it turns out—it didn’t affect our favorite tool one bit.
-The C8FSE miter saw weighs just 36.2 lbs.
-It’s the most portable, easy-to-use miter saw we’ve ever used.
+The Metbo HPT C8FSESM miter saw weighs just 36.2 lbs.
+At $329, it’s not cheap.
+However, it’s the most portable, easy-to-use miter saw we’ve ever used.
 We recommend it for everyone—from DIYers to trim carpenters, framers, and even woodworkers who insist on the highest-quality, most accurate cuts.

 Milwaukee Cordless Framing Nailer